vitwit/matic-jagar/INSTRUCTIONS.md

 2. Bor - Displays the bor metrics of validator which are calculated and stored in influxdb.
 3. System Metrics - Displays the metrics related to your validator server on which this tool is hosted on.
 4. Summary - Displays a quick overview of heimdall, bor and system metrics.
-5. Heimdall network metrics - Displays tendermint prometheus metrics emmitted by the node.
+5. Setup Overview - Displays current block height, block time, number of connected peers and number of unconfirmed transactions.

 Information on all the dashboards can be found [here](./docs/dashboard-desc.md)